rmsk2/moreorless/readme.md

 compatible with autorepeat by a PS/2 keyboard when used on the Junior.
 As the repeat frequency seems to be slower with a real keyboard vertical scrolling appears to be slower on the Junior.

+The files `cheat_sheet.docx` and `cheat_sheet.pdf` contain a nice document which describes the key bindings.
+Thanks to the person who provided these on the Foenix Retro Systems discord server.

 # Other limitations

 - In order to spare me the pain to consider a gazillion edge and corner cases I have for the moment decided